 To be totally honest, I wasn’t the most consistent in using my homeschool bullet journal last year.
 I was not organized in any way with this past year and it totally reflected in how our homeschool year turned out.
 However, I feel really good about where I am now and way more prepared for this coming year.
 I am happy with how I have set up my new homeschool bullet journal and am hopeful it will be a useful tool in keeping me on track.
-I will be posting on Instagram and Facebook my homeschool bullet journal pages (and other ones too) if you want to see any future layouts.

-Check out my past homeschool planners here:
+Check out my other homeschool planners post:

 4×6 printable available to download